RISHIKEsH12321/MAD24_P01_Team3/README.md

 ## Stage 2 - App Features

-### Search / Follow Users (Brandon)
+### Search and View Users (Brandon)
-- Users can search for another user's profile and follow them to easily access their profiles, favourite places and posts
+- Users can search for another user and click to see their favourite places, posts, and follower/following user count
+- Users can see their followed users at the top for easy access

+### Follow Users (Brandon)
-- Users can just swipe left on a user's profile in the Search Users page to follow them easily
+- Users can follow another user to access their profile easier from the profile page to see their current posts and favourite places
+- Users can see another user's followed and following users by clicking on the follower/following user count on their profile page

 ### Message Users in Real-Time (Brandon)
 - Users can message another user and exchange information in real-time, with messages immediately updating for both users